oodsway/logsum/README.md

 ### Notes on Word-Splitting

-Text from fields 2 and 3 (Aircraft Make & Model and Aircraft Ident) is used to create summary tables of flight experience with each of these categories.
-Take care to avoid spaces within the data in these fields as word-splitting will occur and lead to erroneous results.
-For example Aircraft Make & Model PA28-151 will succeed, but PA28 151 will not.
+Previous issues with word-splitting with data from field 2 (Aircraft Make & Model) and field 3 (Aircraft Ident) used to create summary tables of experience by aircraft type and aircraft ID have been resolved.
+The program will now properly calculate flight experience for Aircraft Make & Model in the format PA28 151 as well as PA28-151.
+There is no longer a need to perform special formatting to avoid spaces in these fields.

-Attempts to resolve word-splitting have thus far been unsuccessful; suggestions are welcomed.
-For now, the best fix is to avoid spaces in the data in these fields.

 ### Acknowledgements